simra/FRCModeling/2023/README.md

     You can optionally pass --reset to re-pull all the data, and --year YEAR to pull data for a year other than 2023.

-2. MoreFeatures.ipynb is the main ML notebook, useful for exploring the data and training a machine learning model.
+2. 00MachineLearning.ipynb is the main ML notebook, useful for exploring the data and training a machine learning model.
 It is now updated for 2023.

     `jupyter notebook`

     This will launch the notebook browser.
-Open MoreFeatures.ipynb and run the notebook to rebuild the model.
+Open 00MachineLearning.ipynb and run the notebook to rebuild the model.

-3. Rankings.ipynb is a notebook for ranking alliance partners.
+3. 01Ranking.ipynb is a notebook for ranking alliance partners.
 This will be our main notebook once the ML model is ready.
-This isn't updated for 2023 yet.